fgeorges/expath-ml-console/README.md

 The EXPath Console for MarkLogic, or just "the Console" for short, provides the following main features:

-- the package manager
+- package manager
-- the browser (for documents and triples)
+- browser (for documents and triples)
-- The document manager
+- document manager
-- an XQuery profiler
+- XQuery profiler

 The console has been written to offer an intuitive user experience.
 The pages should be intuitive and self-explaining.
 If one page does